pkivolowitz/asm_book/projects/DIRENT/README.md

 # Reading Directories

-In this project you will write your first assembly language program from scratch.
+In this project you will write your non-trivial first assembly language program from scratch.
 The program will use library calls to open the given Linux directory (or the current directory if no command line argument is given) for reading.
 It will read every directory entry, printing out each file's inode number, type and name.

 ## Samples